bitwit/fsto-cd-slides/readme.md

 - Demonstrate automatic testing on every commit

-## Tips
+## Challenges & Tips

+### It happens over time.
+There's no sudden revolution

-### Almost any project can fit the mold, not just JS projects
+### Almost any project can fit this mold
+- Prepare, Test, Deploy => That's the paradigm
-- Strider is, at its simplest, a node application for running terminal commands in the context of a git repo
+- Strider CD is, at its core, a node application for pulling code and running terminal commands
-- Prepare, Test, Deploy

 ### Try implementing CD bit by bit
 - version a project